learn-co-curriculum/dsc-ordering-and-limiting/README.md

 **SQL aggregate functions** are SQL statements that retrieve minimum and maximum values from a column, sum values in a column, get the average of a column's values, or count a number of records that meet certain conditions.
 You can learn more about these SQL aggregators [here](http://www.sqlclauses.com/sql+aggregate+functions) and [here](http://zetcode.com/db/sqlite/select/).

-For now, you'll just focus on `COUNT`. `COUNT` will count the number of records that meet certain condition.
+For now, you'll just focus on `COUNT`. `COUNT` will count the number of records that meet a certain condition.
 Here's a standard SQL query using `COUNT`:

 ```sql
  "SELECT COUNT([column name]) FROM [table name] WHERE [column name] = [value]"